goosewobbler/package-versioner/README.md

 # Perform a dry run: calculates version, logs actions, but makes no file changes or Git commits/tags
 npx package-versioner --dry-run

+# Only use reachable tags (Git-semantic mode, no fallback to unreachable tags)
+npx package-versioner --strict-reachable

 # Output results as JSON (useful for CI/CD scripts)
 npx package-versioner --json